carlosbravoa/ubuntu-aws-examples/LicenseManager/README.md

 ## Disclaimer

-- Do not run this code before uderstanding its logic and testing with a few instances first.
-Upgrading to Ubuntu Pro, at the moment, can't be done self service anf AWS support is needed.
+- Do not run this code before understanding its logic and testing it with a few instances first.
+Currently, upgrading to Ubuntu Pro cannot be done via self-service, and AWS support is required.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,